 A study by Vivo Property Buyers has revealed the friendliest and unfriendliest boroughs in London.

-The London Borough of Greenwich came up trumps, scoring highly across all categories, and winning the prestigious title of the city’s Most Friendly Borough.
-Meanwhile Barnet, Merton and Kensington & Chelsea were also found to be full of affable Londoners, as they came in 2nd, 3rd and 4th respectively.
+Taking second place was Barnet, whilst Merton and Kensington & Chelsea were also found to be full of affable Londoners, as they came in 3rd and 4th respectively.
+Merton have Wimbledon, Kensington & Chelsea have a lot of fancy stuff, and as for Barnet… I guess they must just be lovely people.
 On the flip side, Hammersmith and Fulham was the lowest scoring borough, with Newham and Islington following not too far behind.
 Hey, come on guys, gis a smile!

 Here’s a full list of boroughs, in order of friendly to not (as) friendly: